What to expect

 good approach, because it's important that you find a therapist that you can see yourself working with.

-If after our telephone conversation (or email contact, if that's easier for you) you decide that you'd like to continue, then we would arrange to meet for an assessment session.
+If after our telephone conversation (or email contact, if that's easier for you) you decide that you'd like to continue, then we would arrange to meet for a counselling session.

 Fact-finding, questions & that 'click'